 - Problem-solving skills and the initiative to solve problems without too much direction.

-- IT knowledge, which is always useful in the printing industry, as well as many other industries.
+- IT knowledge, which is always useful for jobs in the printing industry, as well as many other industries.

 - Top communication skills with the ability to understand a client’s needs and work as part of a team.
 Along with this, comes the importance of excellent customer service.

 - Verbal and numerical reasoning e. the ability to critically evaluate numerical and verbal information and use it to make sensible conclusions and decisions.